-RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address Board succession issues and to ensure that the Board has the appropriate balance of skills, experience, independence and knowledge of the entity to enable it to discharge its duties and responsibilities effectively. appropriate balance of skills, experience, independence and knowledge of the entity.
+RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION and (v) as at th period, commit period attenda e end of each reporting the number of times the tree met throughout the and the individual ances of the members at neetings; or appropriate balance of skills, experience, independence and knowledge of the entity. committee, of processes it succession is the Board had of skills, exponding and knowled it to discharge have a nomination disclose that fact and the employs to address Board sues and to ensure that as the appropriate balance erience, independence age of the entity to enable ge its duties and ies effectively.
 Recommendation 2.2 A listed entity should have and disclose a Board skill matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership.
 YES The Company has a Board skill matrix setting out the mix of skills and diversity that the Board currently in its membership.
 The Board Charter requires the disclosure of each Board member's qualifications and expertise.
-Full details as to each Director and senior executive's relevant skills and experience are available in this Prospectus.
-Recommendation 2.3 A listed entity should disclose: (a) the names of the Directors considered by the Board to be independent Directors; (b) if a Director has an interest, position, association or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendation (3rd Edition), but the Board is of the opinion that it does not compromise the independence of the Director, the nature of the interest, position, association or relationship in question and an explanation of why the Board is of that opinion; and (c) the length of service of each Director Recommendation 2.4 A majority of the Board of a listed entity should be independent Directors.
-YES (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
+Full details as to each Director and senior executive's relevant skills and experience are available in this Prospectus. by the Board Directors; (b) if a Director association of described in Corporate Grand Recommend the Board is not compror the Director, interest, pos relationship explanation opinion; and ruld disclose: If the Directors considered I to be independent That an interest, position, or relationship of the type Box 2.3 of the ASX Overnance Principles and ation (3rd Edition), but of the opinion that it does mise the independence of the nature of the ition, association or in question and an of why the Board is of that YES (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
 The Board considers Terrence Gray and James Joughin to be independent. (b) There are no independent Directors who fall into this category. (c) The Prospectus discloses the length of service of each Director.
-The Board is composed of 2 independent Directors, Mr James Joughin and Mr Terrence Gray, and 1 non-independent Director, being Mr Geoff Neate.
+Recommendation 2.4 A majority of the Board of a listed entity should be independent Directors.
+YES The Board is composed of 2 independent Directors, Mr James Joughin and Mr Terrence Gray, and 1 non-independent Director, being Mr Geoff Neate.